Grsaiago/my_ping/README.md

 ## How It Works

-1. Initialization:
+### Initialization:

-The program parses command-line arguments and validates the target host.
+1. The program parses command-line arguments and validates the target host.

-A raw socket is created to send and receive ICMP packets.
+1. A raw socket is created to send and receive ICMP packets.
+1. The hostname is resolved with DNS or validated (in case of an ipaddr input).

-1. ICMP Packet Handling:
+### ICMP Packet Handling:

-ICMP ECHO_REQUEST packets are constructed and sent to the target host.
+1. ICMP ECHO_REQUEST packets are constructed and sent to the target host.

-The program listens for ECHO_REPLY packets and calculates round-trip times.
+1. The program listens for ECHO_REPLY packets and calculates round-trip times.

-1. Signal Handling:
+### Signal Handling:

-The program handles interruptions (e.g., Ctrl+C) and displays statistics before exiting.
+1. The program handles interruptions (e.g., Ctrl+C) and displays statistics before exiting.

-.1 Output:
+### Output:

-The program prints detailed information about each packet, including sequence numbers, round-trip times, and TTL values.
+1. The program prints detailed information about each packet, including sequence numbers, round-trip times, and TTL values.

 ## References